comandoalfarjc2014/Podcast-Descobrimento-do-Brasil/README.md

     🤖 1.
 Use os prompts de roteiro no chagpt
     🤖 2.
 Use os prompts de roteiro gerados pelo chatgpt no ElevenLabs 🤖 3.
-Use os prompts de artes no
+Use os prompts de artes no leonardo.ai

 👨‍💻 Expert